timeforcoffee/timeforcoffee-android/fastlane/README.md

 ```
 fastlane android release
 ```
-Submit a build to Google Play, in the alpha lane
+Submit a build to Google Play, in the internal lane

 ----